confluentinc/ksql/docs/tutorials/basics-ccloud.rst

 ..
 TODO: new screenshot

    .. image:: ../img/ccloud-ksql-csas.png
-      :alt: Screenshot of the KSQL CREATE STREAM AS SELECT statement in Confluent Control Center
+      :alt: Screenshot of the KSQL CREATE STREAM AS SELECT statement in Confluent Cloud
       :align: center

 #.
 To inspect your persistent queries, navigate to the **Running Queries** page,